The loss of a spouse is devastating. No wonder it’s the most stressful thing anyone will experience in their lifetime.

 If you do go for a Frenchie, make sure that you check out its health.
-Some are poorly bred, leading to an excess of health problems, including respiratory issues.
+Some are poorly bred, leading to excess health problems, including respiratory issues.

 Looking for a dog that can sense your moods and needs?
-The Maltese fits the bill.
+The Maltese fit the bill.

-They’re easy to take anywhere, but they’re also fragile, so be a little wary of them.
+They’re easy to take anywhere but also fragile, so be a little wary of them.

-To avoid shedding and hair care issues, simply clip their normally long hair short.
+To avoid shedding and hair care issues, clip their normally long hair short.

 Pembroke Welsh Corgi

-If you are someone who enjoys going for longer walks, this dog could be perfect for you.
+If you enjoy going for long walks, this dog could be perfect for you.

 However, you must be strong enough to lift it because its short legs and long back mean it’s prone to serious injuries.

 Toy Poodles, Miniature Poodles… all variations of the Poodle breed can be very fun and rewarding pets.